timoffex/skyrim-alchemy/README.md

 - `learn effect <ing name>: [<eff name>]*` records effects on an ingredient

 Ingredient and effect names are not case sensitive.

+If you misspell a name, make a backup of output.txt and try editing it.
+The easiest thing to do is to delete all lines with that name, but you might not want to do that if that removes a lot of information.
+The file format is very simple: !ING lines list all known effects on an ingredient and !OVERLAP lines list the recorded overlap between two ingredients (i.e. the result of combining them).
+You might be able to search-and-replace and then merge a few lines together to fix a mistake.

 ## Haskell thoughts, opinions and lessons